StadGent/drupal_theme_gent-base/README.md

 # Drupal 8 base theme using the styleguide of Stad Gent.
-This Drupal 8 theme is based on the styleguide of Stad Gent. https://stijlgids.stad.gent/
+This Drupal 8 theme is based on the style guide of Stad Gent. https://stijlgids.stad.gent/

 [![Maintainability](https://api.codeclimate.com/v1/badges/090c45ffd08a2370cd0d/maintainability)](https://codeclimate.com/repos/5a5c70e7f5f0e502a80009f1/maintainability)

-It is loaded in through an NPM package `gent_styleguide` (https://www.npmjs.com/package/gent_styleguide) and uses a starterkit subtheme to let you adjust according to your specific needs.

-## Versioning

-The versioning of this repo follows the versioning of the [style guide repo](https://github.com/StadGent/fractal_styleguide_gent-base).
+It is included in the root of this theme inside the `styleguide` directory.
+This is also the place where the style guide code gets maintained to be published as an NPM package.

 ## Installation
 To install and use this base theme and a subtheme of it follow these steps: